 Later, after my kids grew up and left home, I got back into glassblowing.
 Looking to indulge my pursuit of skills, I was forced to rent time in the only studios I could find, at roughly $50 an hour, sometimes more.
 Plus color.
 Plus travel.
-That adds up quickly.
+Which all added up very quickly.

 After paying to rent out time in someone else’s studio for a few years, I started to see that a few options existed for home-based studios or mobile set-ups that were geared towards street fairs and people who would want to move them around on a regular basis.
 These options did not exist when I was getting started in the mid 1990’s, but there are some pretty sweet setups out there!
 Two of the most well known are Canned Heat Glass and Mobile Glassblowing Studios.